Qiskit/qiskit-metapackage/docs/errors/errors.rst

 **8002**          :Error message: Total samples exceeds the maximum number of
                                   samples for channel {}. ({} > {}).
                   :Solution: Reduce number of samples below specified limit.

 **8003**          :Error message: Total pulses exceeds the maximum number of
                                   pulses for channel: {}, ({} > {}).
                   :Solution: Reduce number of pulses below specified limit.

-**8004**		      :Channel: {}{} is not available.
+**8004**	  :Error message: Channel {}{} is not available.
 		  :Solution: Must use available drive channels.

 **8006**	  :Gate {}in line {}s not understood ({}).
 		  :Solution: This instruction is not supported.
 Please make sure that the gate name is correct and it is within the gate overview section of IQX website.

 **8007**	  :Error message: Qasm gate not understood: {}.
                   :Solution: The instruction is not understood.
 Please refer to IQX website and make sure the instruction is within the gate overview section.

 **8008**	  :Error message: Unconnected Qubits.
 		  :Solution: Please refer to the qubit mapping for this backend in IQX website and make sure the qubits are connected.

 **8009**          :Error message: Measurement level is not supported..
 		  :Solution: The given measurement level is not supported on this backend.
                              Please change it to 0-2 except the measurement level specified.

 **8011**	  :Error message: Pulse experiments are not supported on this system..
 		  :Solution: Pulse experiment is not supported on this backend.
                              Please use a backend that support pulse to run this experiment.

 **8013**	  :Error message: This backend does not support conditional pulses.
 		  :Solution: Conditionals are not supported on this backend.
                              Please remove the conditional instruction in your program.

 **8014**	  :Error message: reset instructions are not supported.
                   :Solution: Reset instructions are not supported at this time for this backend.
 Please remove the reset instruction.